faasm/tless/eval/escrow-xput/README.md

 ### Run

-To run the experiments, first SSH into the server machine and start Trustee (in particular the KBS):
+To run the experiments, first SSH into the server machine and start the AS:

 ```bash
 # Client and Server IP addresses should appear